hjunior29/video-text-remover/README.md

 ### ✅ Appropriate Uses

-- **Content Production**: Removing existing subtitles to add new translations or captions
+- **Content Production**: Removing existing texts to add new translations or captions
 - **Video Editing**: Cleaning footage for re-editing or remixing
-- **Accessibility**: Replacing hardcoded subtitles with proper closed captions
+- **Accessibility**: Replacing hardcoded texts with proper closed captions
 - **Archival**: Creating clean master copies of content
-- **Research**: Academic studies on video processing or subtitle analysis
+- **Research**: Academic studies on video processing or text analysis
 - **Personal Use**: Cleaning personal videos or home movies

 ### ⚠️ Out-of-Scope Uses